 Overdraft fees are one of the most annoying charges bank customers face, especially if you get hit with more than one at a time.
 MyBankTracker takes a look at just how many overdraft fees banks can charge you in one day, and how to get around them.

 If you’ve ever run your checking account into the red on accident, you know how expensive overdraft fees can be.
-In fact, overdraft is one of the highest fees banks charge and they cost consumers roughly $31 billion.
+In fact, overdraft is one of the highest fees banks charge and they cost consumers over $30 billion.

 Aside from the fact that these fees tend to be so costly, the other thing that makes them so burdensome is that banks can charge you more than one in a single day.
 If you have multiple transactions that end up getting returned for insufficient funds, the overdraft fees can put you in an even deeper hole.
 Sidestepping the fees is a little easier if you understand how they’re applied.